okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-into-web-app/require-authentication/python/reqauthspecific.md

 Sign in is being performed during the [Define a callback step](/docs/guides/sign-into-web-app/python/define-callback/).

-More details on login and user management can be found in [Flask-Login docs](https://flask-login.readthedocs.io/en/latest/).
+You can find more details on sign in and user management in the [Flask-Login docs](https://flask-login.readthedocs.io/en/latest/).

 The other possible way to manage users and require authentication is to do everything by hand: